Reimagining Tarraleah

 • Will there be an impact on the through flow and water levels of the downstream lakes and lagoons during construction and on completion of the project?

-Trevor asked about 1 year ago
+Trevor asked over 1 year ago

 Thank you for your question Trevor.
 During construction of a redeveloped Tarraleah scheme, there will be no planned interruption to the operation of the existing Tarraleah Power Station and no in-stream construction activity.
 This means water levels will remain consistent with current operational ranges.
 Once commissioned, our modelling has shown that the operational range at Wayatinah Lagoon is not expected to change.
 Based on the best current information it is also not likely that the daily lake level variation at Wayatinah Lagoon will be materially different from how the lagoon is currently operated.
 This means that the likely impacts on the system further downstream are also minimal.
 Construction of a redeveloped scheme is subject to a positive final investment decision which we expect around mid-next year.